-The word implies certain moral distinctions – impurity, falsehood, violence, idolatry (which is worshipping other gods rather than the true God) – and originally referred to any person or nation that was not Jewish and therefore uncircumcised; they were unbelievers or Gentiles (Mt 18:17; 1 Cor 10:20).
+Today, the word heathen means pagan or unbeliever.
+It is used to describe sinful or irreligious activity implying certain moral distinctions – impurity, falsehood, violence, idolatry (which is worshipping other gods rather than the true God).
+It originally referred to any person or nation that was not Jewish and therefore uncircumcised; they were unbelievers or Gentiles (Mt 18:17; 1 Cor 10:20).

 Make connections to bring them to Christ